ludocode/onramp/docs/setup-guide.md

 - a [hex tool](../platform/hex/) that can convert [Onramp hexadecimal](hexadecimal.md) to raw bytes; and
 - a [virtual machine](../platform/vm/) that implements the [Onramp VM](virtual-machine.md) spec.

 These tools can be written in whatever programming language you have available on your alien computer.
 Use the example programs in `platform/` (in particular the Python implementations) as a reference, and use the tests in `test/hex/` and `test/vm/` to verify that your implementation is correct.
-(You'll need to write your own scripts for your computer if you want to run them in an automated fashion.)
+(You'll need to write your own scripts for your alien computer if you want to run them in an automated fashion.)

 The hosted setup process assumes you can provide Onramp with a filesystem.
 You'll need to implement the filesystem syscalls, either bridging whatever filesystem you have or implementing an Onramp-style filesystem on top of your alien storage device.